WhiteRabbitSystems/terraform-provider-stripe/docs/resources/invoice.md

 - `lines_url` (String) The URL where this list can be accessed.
 - `livemode` (Boolean) Has the value `true` if the object exists in live mode or the value `false` if the object exists in test mode.
 - `next_payment_attempt` (Number) The time at which payment will next be attempted.
 This value will be `null` for invoices where `collection_method=send_invoice`.
-- `number` (String) A unique, identifying string that appears on emails sent to the customer for this invoice.
-This starts with the customer's unique invoice_prefix if it is specified.
 - `object` (String) String representing the object's type.
 Objects of the same type share the same value.
 - `paid` (Boolean) Whether payment was successfully collected for this invoice.
 An invoice can be paid (most commonly) with a charge or with credit from the customer's account balance.
 - `paid_out_of_band` (Boolean) Returns true if the invoice was manually marked paid, returns false if the invoice hasn't been paid yet or was paid on Stripe.
 - `payment_intent` (String) The PaymentIntent associated with this invoice.
 The PaymentIntent is generated when the invoice is finalized, and can then be used to pay the invoice.
 Note that voiding an invoice will cancel the PaymentIntent.
 - `period_end` (Number) End of the usage period during which invoice items were added to this invoice.
+This looks back one period for a subscription invoice.
+Use the [line item period](/api/invoices/line_item#invoice_line_item_object-period) to get the service period for each price.
 - `period_start` (Number) Start of the usage period during which invoice items were added to this invoice.
+This looks back one period for a subscription invoice.
+Use the [line item period](/api/invoices/line_item#invoice_line_item_object-period) to get the service period for each price.
 - `post_payment_credit_notes_amount` (Number) Total amount of all post-payment credit notes issued for this invoice.
 - `pre_payment_credit_notes_amount` (Number) Total amount of all pre-payment credit notes issued for this invoice.
 - `quote` (String) The quote this invoice was generated from.
 - `receipt_number` (String) This is the transaction number that appears on email receipts sent for this invoice.
+- `shipping_cost_amount_subtotal` (Number) Total shipping cost before any taxes are applied.
+- `shipping_cost_amount_tax` (Number) Total tax amount applied due to shipping costs.
+If no tax was applied, defaults to 0.
+- `shipping_cost_amount_total` (Number) Total shipping cost after taxes are applied.
+- `shipping_cost_taxes` (List of Object) The taxes applied to the shipping rate. (see [below for nested schema](#nestedatt--shipping_cost_taxes))
+- `shipping_details_carrier` (String) The delivery service that shipped a physical product, such as Fedex, UPS, USPS, etc.
+- `shipping_details_tracking_number` (String) The tracking number for a physical product, obtained from the delivery service.
+If multiple tracking numbers were generated for this purchase, please separate them with commas.
 - `starting_balance` (Number) Starting customer balance before the invoice is finalized.
 If the invoice has not been finalized yet, this will be the current customer balance.
 For revision invoices, this also includes any customer balance that was applied to the original invoice.
 - `status` (String) The status of the invoice, one of `draft`, `open`, `paid`, `uncollectible`, or `void`.
 [Learn more](https://stripe.com/docs/billing/invoices/workflow#workflow-overview)
 - `status_transitions_finalized_at` (Number) The time that the invoice draft was finalized.
 - `status_transitions_marked_uncollectible_at` (Number) The time that the invoice was marked uncollectible.
 - `status_transitions_paid_at` (Number) The time that the invoice was paid.
 - `status_transitions_voided_at` (Number) The time that the invoice was voided.
+- `subscription_details_metadata` (Map of String) Set of [key-value pairs](https://stripe.com/docs/api/metadata) defined as subscription metadata when an invoice is created.
+Becomes an immutable snapshot of the subscription metadata at the time of invoice finalization.
+ *Note: This attribute is populated only for invoices created on or after June 29, 2023.*
 - `subscription_proration_date` (Number) Only set for upcoming invoices that preview prorations.
 The time used to calculate prorations.
 - `subtotal` (Number) Total of all subscriptions, invoice items, and prorations on the invoice before any invoice level discount or exclusive tax is applied.
 Item discounts are already incorporated
-- `subtotal_excluding_tax` (Number) The integer amount in %s representing the subtotal of the invoice before any invoice level discount or tax is applied.
+- `subtotal_excluding_tax` (Number) The integer amount in cents (or local equivalent) representing the subtotal of the invoice before any invoice level discount or tax is applied.
 Item discounts are already incorporated
 - `tax` (Number) The amount of tax on this invoice.
 This is the sum of all the tax amounts on this invoice.
 - `test_clock` (String) ID of the test clock this invoice belongs to.
 - `threshold_reason_amount_gte` (Number) The total invoice amount threshold boundary if it triggered the threshold invoice.
 - `threshold_reason_item_reasons` (List of Object) Indicates which line items triggered a threshold invoice. (see [below for nested schema](#nestedatt--threshold_reason_item_reasons))
 - `total` (Number) Total after discounts and taxes.
 - `total_discount_amounts` (List of Object) The aggregate amounts calculated per discount across all line items. (see [below for nested schema](#nestedatt--total_discount_amounts))
-- `total_excluding_tax` (Number) The integer amount in %s representing the total amount of the invoice including all discounts but excluding all tax.
+- `total_excluding_tax` (Number) The integer amount in cents (or local equivalent) representing the total amount of the invoice including all discounts but excluding all tax.
 - `total_tax_amounts` (List of Object) The aggregate amounts calculated per tax rate for all line items. (see [below for nested schema](#nestedatt--total_tax_amounts))
 - `webhooks_delivered_at` (Number) Invoices are automatically paid or sent 1 hour after webhooks are delivered, or until all webhook delivery attempts have [been exhausted](https://stripe.com/docs/billing/webhooks#understand).
 This field tracks the time when webhooks for this invoice were successfully delivered.
 If the invoice had no webhooks to deliver, this will be set while the invoice is being created.